There are many small network tools out there: Ping, Traceroute, Dig, Host, etc.

 Those two commands can give you more information about the MTR command and how to use it

-The MTR command is a good combination between two popular tools: Ping and Traceroute.
-It is easy to use and you can find it on different OSes.
+The MTR command is a good combination of two popular tools: Ping and Traceroute.
+It is easy to use and can be found on different OSes.
+Using the MTR command efficiently and effectively measures network latency, identifies potential issues, and troubleshoots connections.